josecastillolema/smartcampus-sp/README.md

 ## Linux and NGSI Client

 All the sensor reading is done in a Python script that reads the sensor data from the Arduino?/ and sends it to the Context Broker using the [NGSI Protocol](http://forge.fi-ware.eu/plugins/mediawiki/wiki/fiware/index.php/OMA_NGSI_10).
 The Python-to-Arduino connection is created using [Nanpy](https://github.com/nanpy).

-#### Developing the python NGSI Client
+#### Developing the NGSI Client

 The Context Broker, where the measures will be aggregated and distributed, listens for requests following the [NGSI protocol](http://technical.openmobilealliance.org/Technical/release_program/NGSI_v1_0.aspx).
 In order to communicate with this component, a two NGSI clients were developed (python and java).
 The NGSI protocol defines several resources and operations, but the client only use a very restricted set: